mantidproject/mantid/docs/source/release/v6.3.0/diffraction.rst

 ########
 - For processing vanadium run, we don't want to find environment automatically in :ref:`SetSampleFromLogs <algm-SetSampleFromLogs>`.
 - Identification in :ref:`AlignComponents <algm-AlignComponents>` of the first and last detector-ID for an instrument component with unsorted detector-ID's.
+- Fix issue in :ref:`WANDPowderReduction <algm-WANDPowderReduction>` where in some cases you end up with zeros as output.

 Engineering Diffraction
 -----------------------